Ubiniti/oglAnimation/README.md

   - Window and Shader abstraction
   - Scene loading from JSON

-Project code compiles under VS 2017, but it lacks of some 3d models for legal reasons.

 Libraries used:
   - [GLFW](http://www.glfw.org/)  for OpenGL window context
   - [GLM](glm.g-truc.net/) for maths